TinkerTanked/legit/README.md

 1. **Trigger**: Activates when markdown files are pushed to the main branch or when manually triggered
 2. **Configuration Loading**: Reads settings from `configs/workflow-config.yml`
-3. **Environment Setup**: Installs Pandoc, LaTeX, and other required dependencies with caching for efficiency
+3. **Environment Setup**: Uses a Docker container with pre-installed Pandoc, LaTeX, and other required dependencies to speed up execution time
 4. **Template Application**: Applies the scientific paper LaTeX template from the templates directory
 5. **PDF Generation**: Converts the markdown to a properly formatted PDF using Pandoc
 6. **S3 Upload**: Securely uploads the PDF to your configured S3 bucket